Enrique Chagoya: Biography

-Enrique Chagoya was born in Mexico City in 1953.
-His father, who was a bank employee, was also an artist.
-This influence from a young age was instrumental in Chagoya's interest in pursuing art.
-He was partly raised by an Amerindian nurse who helped him to respect the indigenous people of his country and their history.
-He studied economics at the National Autonomous University of Mexico in Mexico City from 1971 to 1974.
-As a student, he was sent to work on rural development projects with a focus on economics, an experience that strengthened his interest in political and social activism.
+Chagoya studied economics at the National Autonomous University of Mexico in Mexico City from 1971 to 1974.
+Its faculty included eminent scholars, including political refugees from Latin American countries.
+At this time, he also created political cartoons that were published in union newsletters, experience that would be useful in his subsequent career as an artist.
+As a student, Chagoya was sent to work on rural development projects with a focus on economics, an experience that strengthened his interest in political and social activism.
 While attending a rural development program he married an American sociologist working on the same program, Jeanine Kramer.

 In 1977, Chagoya and his first wife Jeanine Kramer visited McAllen, Texas.
-In 1979, Chagoya immigrated to the United States to Berkeley, where he worked as a freelance illustrator and graphic designer.
+He spent time organizing farmworkers in 1978 in the Rio Grande Valley in Texas.
+In 1979, Chagoya immigrated to the United States to Berkeley with his wife, who needed medical treatment.
+“I did not emigrate,” he explained, “I was imported.”
+Chagoya worked as a freelance illustrator and graphic designer.
 In 1984, he earned a BFA degree at the San Francisco Art Institute; and in 1987 a MFA degree at the University of California at Berkeley.
+From 1987 to 1990, Chagoya served as the director of San Francisco's Galería de la Raza.
+He began teaching in 1990.

 He received the Stanford University's the Dean's Award in the Humanities in 1998.
 In 2000, Chagoya became a citizen of the United States.
 As of 2016, he was a full time professor in the department of Art and Art History at Stanford University.

-Artwork

-His controversial artwork "The Misadventures of the Romantic Cannibals", which portrays Jesus, and possibly other religious figures, in a context of ambiguous sexual content, is part of a ten-artist exhibit called "The Legend of Bud Shark and His Indelible Ink" which is on display in a city-run art museum in Loveland, Colorado.
-The copy on exhibit in Loveland, one of a limited edition of 30 lithographs, was destroyed by a woman wielding a crowbar on October 6, 2010.
-According to the artist the work is a commentary on the Catholic sex abuse cases.
-The woman is set to go to court on October 15, 2010.
+Artistic Career

+One critic called Chagoya "a stupendous draftsman and printmaker... an obsessive scholar and bricolager of Mesoamerican codices... a highly promiscuous mixer of cultures, an up-ender of artistic hierarchies, and a brilliant and caustic political satirist."

+Appropriation is a central component of Chagoya's artistic practice.
+It has been argued that "In our wired era of ubiquitous information and perpetual image bombardment, all of human history, cultural production included, is online and available for plunder: to sample, remix, recycle and repurpose."
+In this context, Chagoya has been singled out as "a rare artist who can exploit this vast archive to make distinctive works that speak eloquently to our contemporary condition."